yofabronecoforo/C6EGHV/README.md

 ------ | ------ | ------ | ------ | ------ | ------ | ------
 Frequency | 28.6% | 23.8% | 19.0% | 14.3% | 9.5% | 4.8%

 Most types retain at least their original common and uncommon rewards, which are now their Tier 6 and Tier 5 rewards.
 Most types also retain their original rare rewards, which are now their Tier 4 rewards.

 The "one free relic" reward is now a Faith-type reward, and is Tier 3.
+The defined-but-disabled "one free settler" reward has been enabled, and is now the Tier 3 Survivors-type reward.

+The "heal unit" reward has been disabled because it is lame.
+The defined-but-disabled "upgrade unit" reward remains disabled; this is unlikely to change.

-The defined-but-disabled "one free settler" reward has been enabled, and is the Tier 3 Survivors-type reward.
-New rewards have been added where necessary to fill out all types; for most types, the available rewards are now as follows:
+New rewards have been added where necessary to fill out all types to at least six possible rewards; for Military-type, the "grant scout" reward has been split into several rewards which each grant a different unit type, and other new rewards have been added to bring the total to twelve.
+Available rewards are now as follows:

 Goody Hut | Tier 6 | Tier 5 | Tier 4 | Tier 3 | Tier 2 | Tier 1
 --------- | ------ | ------ | ------ | ------ | ------ | ------